 Living Room-Dining Area:

 The original 18th Century stone wall surrounding the inglenook fireplace and exposed beams are the statement features of the living room, which are perfectly complemented by the Rococo-style furnishings, including two large sink-in sofas, an armchair and large square coffee table.
 Light from the front of the house is reflected into the room by two, sculpted mirrors sitting on ornate tables with decorative lamps.
-Within the inglenook fireplace is a gas-fired woodburner-effect fireplace, which creates a lovely cosy atmosphere on a winter’s evening.
-A pretty window seat is the perfect place to sit and read, or while away the time watching the world pass by the front of the cottage – though not many of the village’s visitors do explore further than the High Street, yet they really should as this is where the architectural gems of the village can be found.
+Within the inglenook fireplace is an electric woodburner-effect fireplace, which creates a lovely cosy atmosphere on a winter’s evening.
+A pretty window seat is the perfect place to sit and read, or while away the time watching the world pass by the front of the cottage though not many of the village’s visitors do explore further than the High Street, yet they really should as this is where the architectural gems of the village can be found.

 Georgian features and character meet 21st Century in Appletree Cottage’s living room with a flat screen TV, with Sky and Freeview, a DVD player, Blu-Ray player and Pure Contour i1 Air wireless music speaker.
 On the bookshelf beside the fireplace is a good choice of novels, DVDs, local guidebooks and leaflets.

 Opposite the fireplace is the dining area, tucked under the stairs yet with adequate room for five guests to dine, and conveniently situated next to the kitchen for ease of serving.
 A handy under-stairs cupboard houses the vacuum cleaner.